Article I. General

 Day Care Facility, Family – Any arrangement that provides day care for children on a regular basis for eight (8) or fewer clients including any relatives of the care provider.

 Deck – An open-air structure above grade, but not more than thirty (30) inches above grade, and immediately adjacent or attached to the principal structure.

 Density – means the number of dwelling units per acre of gross area of a development tract.

 Development – Any activity, other than normal agricultural activities, which materially affects the existing condition or use of any land, or any structure.

 Disability – A mental or physical impairment that substantially limits one or more major life activities.
 The meaning of “disability” extends not only to individuals who currently have a disability, but to those with a record of a mental or physical impairment that substantially limits one or more major life activities, or who are perceived or regarded as having a mental or physical impairment that substantially limits one or more major life activities.
-It is the intent of this Ordinance that “disability” shall have the meaning afforded to it by the Americans With Disabilities Act and regulatory and judicial interpretations of that Act.
+It is the intent of this Code that “disability” shall have the meaning afforded to it by the Americans With Disabilities Act and regulatory and judicial interpretations of that Act.

 District – (See Zone).